 You may be the only person who can recall and relate a specific event, tell about a personality, or reveal pertinent historical information.
 All submitted material is subject to review and editing by the committee for publication on the archives web site.

 Please share your information with the archives committee.
 (Material can be sent or delivered to the church office.)

-The Archives Committee of Saint Mary Basilica hosted a special group of visitors on Saturday afternoon, April 1.
-Three sisters and 18 associates of the Society of the Holy Child Jesus (SHCJ) were on a pilgrimage to the sites where Mother Cornelia Connelly… Read more
+The Archives Committee of Saint Mary Basilica hosted a special group of visitors on April 1, 2017.
+Three sisters and 18 associates of the Society of the Holy… Read more

 On July 12, 2016, Father Leopold Keffler, O.F.
-M. Conv., blessed the grave stone of Gabriel Gireaudeau that was returned in June 2016 to it original location on the grounds of St. Mary Basilica.
-Several interested parishioners attended the blessing ceremony in the Bishop’s Prayer Garden… Read more
+M. Conv., blessed the grave stone of Gabriel Gireaudeau that was returned in June 2016 to it original location… Read more

 Archbishop William Henry Elder has returned to his beloved bishopric in Natchez, Mississippi.
 The lithograph was discovered by James Walters of Holy Angels Catholic Church in Sidney, Ohio.